high90/high90/_content/1-blog/2015-10-22-1000-comments-enabled.md

 So why Disqus?

 We use [Statamic](http://statamic.com) as our CMS.
-It's fantastic, and offers a nice balance of static and dynamic features.
+It's fantastic and offers a nice balance of static and dynamic features.
 The one thing it doesn't currently offer is native comments.
 It does offer great support for Disqus via a first-party plugin, so we've gone there.
 It seemed like a better choice than changing the whole CMS.

 We've got some great stuff ahead of us.
 We're excited to share it with you and hear what you think about it.